SAP-samples/teched2025-AI165/exercises/ex1/README.md

    ```

 5. Test the Agent
-   - Click the Test button towards the right of where you prompted your Agent.
+   - Click the Test button located to the right of the Agent prompt area.
-   - While the test package is deployed, think of a good question for the Agent to evaluate it.
+   - While the test package is being deployed, prepare a suitable question to evaluate the Agent's performance.
-   - If the Agent doesn't behave as expected, open the logs view to monitor the thinking and decisions of the Agent.
+   - If the Agent does not behave as expected, open the logs view to monitor the Agent's reasoning and decision-making process.
-   - If not already done, ask the Agent “Provide information about the business partners called Cymbal Direct.”.
-Does the response match the details from the JSON records?
+   - Test the Agent by asking: "Provide information about the business partner called Cymbal Direct."
+Verify that the response matches the details from the JSON records.

-7. Create a new Action Project to outsource the business partners information to an external service
+6. Create a new Action Project to externalize business partner information
-   - Go to Connectors -> Actions to create it and use OData Destination as type.
+   - Navigate to Connectors → Actions to create a new action project using OData Destination as the type.
-   - As destination select the `BUSINESS_PARTNER_SERVICE` one.
+   - Select the `BUSINESS_PARTNER_SERVICE` destination.
-   - Configure the inputs and outputs as needed
+   - Configure the inputs and outputs as required.
-   - Test the action and call the `/BusinessPartners` endpoint (GET).
+   - Test the action by calling the `/BusinessPartners` endpoint (GET operation).
-   - Verify the output matches the business partner information from the hardcoded JSON.
+   - Verify that the output matches the business partner information from the hardcoded JSON.

-8. Define a Joule Skill in your project that wraps and invokes the action
+7. Define a Joule Skill that wraps and invokes the action
+   - Create a new Joule Skill in your project.
-   - In it configure a Skill Output and pass to it the output of the action call
+   - Configure a Skill Output and pass the output of the action call to it.

-10. Attach the Joule Skill you just created to your Agent as a tool
+8. Attach the Joule Skill to your Agent as a tool
-    - Remove the hardcoded JSON of the records of the business partners entirely from the prompt.
+   - Remove the hardcoded JSON records entirely from the Agent's prompt.
-    - Prompt the Agent to instead call your tool to retrieve the information about the business partners.
+   - Update the Agent's prompt to instruct it to call your tool to retrieve business partner information.

-11. Retest the Agent
+9. Retest the Agent
-    - Click again the test button, and ask it again “Provide information about the business partner called Cymbal Direct.”
+   - Click the test button again and ask: "Provide information about the business partner called Cymbal Direct."
-    - Verfiy that the response is the same from earlier
+   - Verify that the response is identical to the previous test results.
-    - Review the logs to confirm that the tool was actually called.
+   - Review the logs to confirm that the tool was successfully invoked.

-Click [here]() to move to the next exercise, exercise 2.
+Click [here]() to proceed to the next exercise, Exercise 2.